How NaNoWriMo Works for Educators

 Dare Machine

-If they reach their word-count goals by 11:59:59 PM on the final day of the challenge, they’ll be declared NaNoWriMo winners and get a few goodies to celebrate.
+If they reach their word-count goals by 11:59:59 PM on the final day of the challenge, they’ll be declared NaNoWriMo winners and will receive a few goodies to celebrate.

 Be sure to celebrate this amazing month of noveling—no matter where students end up in their word counts!